svafaeva93/MachineLearningCensusData/README.md

 In the context of using census data for demographic segmentation in Canada, we have access to a vast dataset containing information about the entire Canadian population.
 This data includes various demographic features for each individual or household, such as age, gender, ethnicity, education level, employment status, and more.
 By employing clustering algorithms and unsupervised learning techniques, we can group individuals or households based on their similarities in these demographic attributes without any predefined labels.

 Tasks:
-ETL Process: cleaning, merging datasets
+Data Emgineering: cleaning, merging datasets
 Machine Learning: Unsupervised learning, PCA Visualizations will be made with Tableau, having several dashboards and a story.

 Group Members and tasks each will do:
 Taruna - look for datasets, ETL, perform machine learning algorithms once data is prepared
-Shakhnoza  - ETL
+Shakhnoza  - ETL, Tableau
-Riley -  check ETL, and machine learning model, help Samita with Tableau Samita -  READme, Tableau dashboards, and final story of findings
+Riley -  check ETL, and machine learning model, presentation, data analysis Samita -  READme, data engineering, data engineering tableau dashboard/story

-ETL Steps:
+Data Engineering Steps:

 1. read csv
 2. filter for "Country"